calvinchu8172/calvinchu8172.github.io/_posts/2020-09-14-pcloud-structure.markdown

 ![pcloud service original diagram](/assets/pcloud/pcloud-ecowork.png)

-* The complete insfrastructure is too expensive for persinal project, so I modified to the following single linode server insfrastructure.
+* The complete insfrastructure is too expensive for personal project, so I modified to the following single linode server insfrastructure.

 # 2. PCloud Portal Structure Diagram for personal project in Linode